vuola/UH_NumericalMethods/README.md

 `source ./setup_py310_venv.sh`

 You can now run everything the submission package.
+Sometimes the venv mode breaks after running the script and (.venv) prefix dissapears from the command prompt.
+You can always re-start the virtual environment from submission/ folder with

+`source .venv/bin/activate`

 ## Overview of the code stack